Woodland, Washington • Opening Spring 2027

 How far is Mt St Helens from the estate?

-Mount St. Helens National Volcanic Monument is approximately 45 minutes from Lewis River Estate & Gardens.
+Mount St. Helens National Volcanic Monument is approximately 45 minutes from the property.
 The estate is the ideal base camp for Mt St Helens day trips including Johnston Ridge, Ape Cave, and hiking trails in Gifford Pinchot National Forest.

 What type of fish are caught on the Lewis River?